nabil-balbed/NABIL-OCN-IPB/README.md

-# Physical Oceanography Practical Activity
+# Physical Oceanography Excercise

-## This repository is a bunch of code to assist graduate student to understand physical oceanography
+## This repository is a bunch of code to understand physical oceanography